IBJunior/agentailor-chat-ui/README.md

 The chat UI is designed to work with any backend implementation.
 Just implement the `IChatService` interface:

+> 💡 Don't have a backend yet?
+Create a fully compatible NestJS + LangGraph backend for free at [initializr.agentailor.com](https://initializr.agentailor.com)

 ```typescript
 interface IChatService {
   // Fetch message history for a thread